iShezmu/holbertonschool-web_front_end/html_advanced/README.md

     - in the ´header´, wrap the ´span´ with a link that redirects to the page at the root of your folder (´/´)
     - wrap the link with a ´div´

+*   about.html, latest_news.html, contact.html
+    - change the title of ´about.html´ to replace ´Homepage´ with ´About´
+    - change the title of ´latest_news.html´ to replace ´Homepage´ with ´Latest news´
+    - change the title of ´contact.html´ to replace ´Homepage´ with ´Contact´